brannerchinese/glob_expansion/design.md

 ### Operators:

 1. default: literal characters match literally
-1. `.`: any character matches; no additional candidate list created
+1. `.`: any character matches; no additional candidate list created? or multiple such lists
-1. `|`: either of two characters or groups match; no additional candidate list created
+1. `|`: either of two characters or groups match; if both do, then one additional candidate list created
 1. `?`: one character or group matches or does not match; one additional candidate list created
 1. `*`: multiple additional candidate lists may be created
 1. `+`: multiple additional candidate lists may be created